ssjdan27/ssjdan27/README.md

 - 🔭 I’m currently working on a landing page for the Odin Project
 - 🌱 I’m currently learning CSS (flexbox)
+- ⚡ Fun fact: I also have a strong love for powerlifting and bodybuilding 💪

 Current cousework includes:
-- Calculus 3
+- Calculus 3 ♾️
-- Object Oriented Programming
+- Object Oriented Programming :dependabot:
-- Intro to Web Dev
+- Intro to Web Dev :computer:
 - Physics I :electron:
 <!--
 **ssjdan27/ssjdan27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.